 Known primarily as a blogger and science journalist, Annalee Newitz is the author of five books of nonfiction.
 Although she has previously published science fiction short stories, Autonomous is her first novel.
 Newitz holds a Ph.D. from the University of California, Berkeley, in English and American Studies and was on the Cal faculty for a time.
 She now writes full-time.

-I have also two of Newitz’s other novels and two of her nonfiction books:
+I have also two of Newitz’s other novels and three of her nonfiction books:

 This novel is included in: